hphelion/documentation/cloudos/services-overview.md

 ---
 layout: default
-title: "HP Cloud OS Services Overview"
+title: "HP Helion Cloud OS Services Overview"
 permalink: /cloudos/services/overview/
 product: compute

 ---
-# HP Cloud OS Services Overview #
+# HP Helion Cloud OS Services Overview #

-HP Cloud OS 1.0 is built upon the OpenStack technology.
+HP Helion Cloud OS 1.0 is built upon the OpenStack technology.

-HP Cloud OS is a foundation technology used for HP’s Converged Cloud Architecture.
-HP Cloud OS is broken down into a set of services and architecture that act like a datacenter-level operating system (DCOS).
+HP Helion Cloud OS is a foundation technology used for HP’s Converged Cloud Architecture.
+HP Helion Cloud OS is broken down into a set of services and architecture that act like a datacenter-level operating system (DCOS).

-Conceptually, HP Cloud OS is comprised of two primary environments, the Administrative Environment and the Execution Environment.
+Conceptually, HP Helion Cloud OS is comprised of two primary environments, the Administrative Environment and the Execution Environment.

 The two environments work together to allow users to set up and manage a self-service cloud deployment.